swfiua/80days/posts/got-the-ingredients-lets-cook-this-thing.rst

 to learn here.
 I will need to figure out how angular calls REST api's and of course deal with the form stuff too.

+OK, so thanks to `codeschool`_ I now have a good idea of how most of this angular stuff hangs together.

+The next task is to see if I can get data from the django rest services.
+Before I do that I think it is time to re-organise the code so that it can all be served by the django server.
+I suspect this might get tricky.

 .. _angular dates in milliseconds: https://github.com/swfiua/80days/commit/8fcad7e1e31c37da38e2f80c27fe67ab7b4474ce

 .. include:: posts/references.rst